cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 * When **Xxcha** plays the Diplomacy Strategy Card, they may spend 1 Command Counter from Strategy Allocation and 2 influence to execute the Primary Ability a second time.

 ## Annex 1: Effects of Domain Counters<a name="DomainCountersEffects"></a>
-> I improved most of these wordings from their base SA version to add precision and fix problems occurring in very specific situations.

 For the general rules regarding Domain Counters, see the [Domain Counter section](#user-content-DomainCounters).